-1 CITY OF FIRCREST 2 RESOLUTION NO. 1708 3 A RESOLUTION OF THE CITY COUNCIL OF THE CITY 4 OF FIRCREST, WASHINGTON, RESCINDING RESOLUTION NO. 1649 RELATING TO THE CITY 5 COUNCIL RULES OF PROCEDURE AND ADOPTING NEW CITY COUNCIL RULES OF PROCEDURES.
-6 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 441 on 7 June 26, 1990, which constituted the City Council's Rules of Procedure; and 8 WHEREAS, the City Council of the City of Firerest adopted Resolution No. 528 on 9 May 10, 1994, which rescinded Resolution No. 441 and made revisions to the City Council's Rules of Procedure; and 10 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 760 on January 14, 2003, which rescinded Resolution No. 528 and made revisions to the City Council's Rules of Procedure; and 11 12 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 1027 on 13 March 11, 2008, which rescinded Resolution No. 760 and made revisions to the City Council's Rules of Procedure; and 14 15 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 1076 on February 10, 2009, which rescinded Resolution No. 1027 and made revisions to the City Council's Rules of Procedure; and 16 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 1542 17 18 on August 28 th , 2018 which rescinded Resolution No. 1076 and made revisions to the City Council's Rules of Procedure; and 19 WHEREAS, the City Council of the City of Firerest adopted Resolution No. 1649 20 on March 24 th , 2020, which rescinded Resolution No. 1542 and made revisions to the City Council's Rules of Procedure; and 21 WHEREAS, the City Council wishes to make changes to the Rules of 22 Procedures, which were adopted on March 24th, 2020, and finds it is in the public interest to provide a more effective means of conducting the business of the City.
-N 23 Therefore, 24 BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF FIRCREST: 25 Section 1.
-Resolution No. 1649 is hereby rescinded.
-26 Section 2.
-The attached City Council Rules of Procedures, hereto referred to as Exhibit 27 "A", and by this reference thereto incorporated herein as if fully set forth, are hereby adopted effective immediately.
-28 APPROVED AND ADOPTED BY THE CITY COUNCIL OF THE CITY OF 29 FIRCREST, WASHINGTON, at a regular meeting thereof this 26 th day of January 2021.
+1 2 CITY OF FIRCREST RESOLUTION NO. 1832 3 A RESOLUTION OF THE CITY COUNCIL OF THE CITY 4 OF FIRCREST, WASHINGTON, RESCINDING RESOLUTION NO. 1708 RELATING TO THE CITY 5 COUNCIL RULES OF PROCEDURE AND ADOPTING NEW CITY COUNCIL RULES OF PROCEDURES.
+6 7 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 441 on June 26, 1990, which constituted the City Council's Rules of Procedure; and 8 9 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 528 on May 10, 1994, which rescinded Resolution No. 441 and made revisions to the City Council's Rules of Procedure; and 10 11 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 760 on January 14, 2003, which rescinded Resolution No. 528 and made revisions to the City Council's Rules of Procedure; and 12 13 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 1027 on March 11, 2008, which rescinded Resolution No. 760 and made revisions to the City Council's Rules of Procedure; and 14 15 16 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 1076 on February 10, 2009, which rescinded Resolution No. 1027 and made revisions to the City Council's Rules of Procedure; and 17 18 WHEREAS , the City Council of the City of Fircrest adopted Resolution No. 1542 on August 28 th , 2018 which rescinded Resolution No. 1076 and made revisions to the City Council's Rules of Procedure; and 19 20 WHEREAS , the City Council of the City of Fircrest adopted Resolution No. 1649 on March 24 th , 2020, which rescinded Resolution No. 1542 and made revisions to the City Council's Rules of Procedure; and 21 22 WHEREAS, the City Council of the City of Fircrest adopted Resolution No. 1708 on January 26, 2021, which rescinded Resolution No. 1649 and made revisions to the City Council's Rules of Procedure; and 232425 WHEREAS, the City Council wishes to make changes to the Rules of Procedures, which were adopted on January 26, 2021, and finds it is in the public interest to provide a more effective means of conducting the business of the City.
+Now, Therefore, 26 BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF FIRCREST: 27 Section 1.
+Resolution No. 1708 is hereby rescinded.
+28 Section 2.
+The attached City Council Rules of Procedures, hereto referred to as Exhibit 29 "A", and by this reference thereto incorporated herein as if fully set forth, are hereby adopted effective immediately.
 30